December 3rd 2020

-Living in a big city like Toronto comes with plenty of perks, one of which is the ability to walk or use Toronto transit instead of putting wear and tear on your vehicle.
-When you live in certain neighbourhoods, you may be able to get away with not having your own car at all.
-Most everything your family could need is within walking distance, and what isn’t available locally is just a short TTC ride away.
+Living in a city as big as Toronto comes with plenty of perks, one of which is the ability to walk or use public transit instead of putting more and more miles on your vehicle.
+And when you live in certain neighbourhoods, you may be able to get away with not having your own car at all.
+In these places, most everything you could need is within walking distance, and what isn’t available down the street is just a short TTC ride away.

 If this sounds like the lifestyle for you, let Properly be your neighbourhood guide.
 Check out the best Toronto neighbourhoods for walkability and access to public transportation:

-One of Toronto’s most stylish and dynamic neighbourhoods, Queen West is renowned for its array of boutiques, arts, and culture.
-This is the place if you crave entertainment on just about any night of the week.
-One day, you might find a drum circle in the park.
-On another day, you might stumble upon an artistic event or Christmas market.
-This is the type of neighbourhood where people walking their dogs to a coffee shop or riding bicycles to yoga are common sights.
-The area is also home to a number of local restaurants, bars, and the famous Graffiti Alley that highlights the artistic side of the neighbourhood.
+One of Toronto’s most stylish and dynamic neighbourhoods, West Queen West is renowned for its array of boutiques, art, and culture.
+This is the place for you if you crave entertainment on every and any night of the week.
+Wander around and you might find a drum circle in the park, guerilla art, or a Christmas market.
+People walking their dogs to a coffee shop or riding bikes to yoga are common sights here.
+The area is also home to a number of great restaurants, cafés, and bars.

 2. Danforth Village

 Nestled on Toronto’s east side, Danforth Village has earned a reputation for being family friendly.
 It straddles the border between Toronto’s Greektown and The Beaches, giving residents the best of both worlds.
-In the summer, you can head to the many nearby parks and all the local bakeries and ice cream shops the area is known for.
+In the summer, you can head to one of the many nearby parks and stop at a local bakery or ice cream shop on your way.

-For the most part, you can find everything you need while living locally: restaurants, shops, and parks abound, making it ideal for growing families.
+You can find almost everything you need while living locally here: restaurants, shops, and parks abound, making it ideal for growing families.
 Monarch Park is a summertime favourite with its swimming pool and waterslides, while East Lynn Park’s organic market is a hit for health-conscious individuals.
 When you do need to head a little further out, Danforth Village is situated close to the Danforth GO train and the Bloor-Danforth subway station.

 3. Bay Street Corridor

 According to Walk Score, Bay Street Corridor is a “walker’s paradise,” earning a 99 walk score out of a possible 100.
-Here, your daily commute is almost nonexistent.
-By bicycle, it takes about two minutes to get to downtown Toronto, or about eight minutes on foot.
+Here, your daily commute is almost nonexistent — it’s a brisk, two minute bike ride to downtown Toronto or about eight minutes on foot.
 Most of your daily comings and goings won’t require a car at all.

-The neighbourhood is also in the midst of excellent public transportation, which isn’t surprising given its close proximity to downtown.
-Four rail lines, multiple bus lines, and car sharing service Zipcar have all found their homes here, along with wide sidewalks that can accommodate high foot traffic.
-Many young professionals choose to make their home here, thanks to its close location to Toronto’s financial district and countless shopping, dining, and entertainment options.
+The neighbourhood is surrounded by excellent public transportation, which isn’t surprising given its close proximity to the downtown core.
+Four rail lines, multiple bus lines, and car-sharing service Zipcar have all found homes here, alongside wide sidewalks that can accommodate heavy foot traffic.
+Many young professionals choose to live in the area, thanks to its closeness to the financial district and countless shopping, dining, and entertainment options.